Appealing a benefits decision

 - medical evidence from a GP or consultant

-If your child’s condition gets worse, you should:
+If your child’s condition gets worse, you can:

 - appeal your existing claim and